 The Teacher of the Year Award is intended to stimulate high quality education at Wageningen University & Research.
-The money awarded to the winner and nominees is for them to use on educational purposes.
+The money awarded to the winner and nominees is for them to use for educational purposes.

 - Thessa Beck - MSc Climate Studies